Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Main results

 Note that the conditions in this definition ensure that the vertices in $W$ define a maximal independent set.
 By definition, sequential algorithms define random selection sequences.

 \begin{definition} Let $W=\{w_1,...,w_m\}$ be a selection sequence.
-Then, for every $1 \leq i \leq m$, we denote by \textbf{$i$-th remaining subgraph}, the subgraph formed by the vertices that are neither in $\{w_1,...,w_i\}$ nor neighbors of any of them.
-We denote it by $G_{i-1}$. \end{definition}
+Then, for every $1 \leq i \leq m$, we denote by \textbf{$i$-th remaining subgraph}, the subgraph formed by the vertices that are neither in $\{w_1,...,w_i\}$ nor neighbours of any of them.
+We denote it by $G_i$ and we define $G_0 := G$. \end{definition}

 When there is no ambiguity to which value of $i$ the remaining graph corresponds to, we just call it the \emph{remaining graph}.
-When analyzing the degree-greedy algorithm, the remaining graphs will refer to the remaining graphs with respect to the selection sequence defined by the algorithm.
+When analysing the degree-greedy algorithm, the remaining graphs will refer to the remaining graphs with respect to the selection sequence defined by the algorithm.
 Of course, as a selection sequence $W = \{ w_1,...,w_m\}$ always determines a maximal independent set, $G_m = \emptyset$.

-The degree-greedy algorithm run on a finite graph $G$ can be thought of as a random selection sequence $W_{DG}$, built inductively in the following manner: given $\{w_1,...,w_k\}$ the first $k \geq 1$ vertices of $W_{DG}$, $w_k$ is a vertex chosen uniformly from the lowest degree vertices of $G_k$.
+The degree-greedy algorithm run on a finite graph $G$ can be thought of as a random selection sequence $W_{DG}$, built inductively in the following manner: given $\{w_1,...,w_k\}$ the first $k \geq 1$ vertices of $W_{DG}$, $w_{k+1}$ is a vertex chosen uniformly from the lowest degree vertices of $G_k$.

 \begin{definition} Let $W$ be a selection sequence.
 We say that $W$ \textbf{has the property $T_1$} if for every $1\leq i \leq m$ the degree of $w_i$ in $G_{i-1}$ is equal or less than $1$. \end{definition}